Archive for: Art. 169(2) IPL

 A social market economy, based on the freedom of economic activity, private ownership, and solidarity, dialogue and cooperation between social partners, shall be the basis of the economic system of the Republic of Poland.

-The Court also pointed out to article Paragraph 6(1) of the Law on Freedom of Economic Activity (in Polish: ustawa o swobodzie dzialalnosci gospodarczej) corresponding to the content of article 5 of the Act of 19 November 1999 – Law of economic activity (in Polish: Prawo dzialalnosci gospodarczej), Dziennik Ustaw (Journal of Laws) No. 101, pos.
-1178, as amended.
+The Court also pointed out to Article 6(1) of the Act on Freedom of Economic Activity (in Polish: ustawa o swobodzie dzialalnosci gospodarczej) corresponding to the content of Article 5 of the Act of 19 November 1999 on Law of Economic Activity (in Polish: Prawo dzialalnosci gospodarczej), published in Dziennik Ustaw (Journal of Laws) No. 101, item 1178, as amended.

 The assumption, conduct and termination of economic activity shall be free to all on an equal-rights basis, subject to conditions determined in provisions of law.